-If you schedule a course that does not have a starting time listed above, work with your dean to identify the correct section number.
-Assign the first section number to the first course (e.g., 01,OS,10).
-Use additional section numbers in the range in the event that more than one section of a course meets during that time block.
+- If a course start time is not listed on the official chart, consult your dean to determine the appropriate section number. - Assign the first section number to the first course in that time block (e.g., 01, OS, 10). - If multiple sections of the same course are scheduled within the same time block, use additional section numbers within the designated range.